-The results of the Trust's operations will be affected by a number of factors, including the performance of investment markets in which the Fund invests and other economic impacts (such as tightened monetary policy).
+The results of the Trust's operations will be affected by a number of factors, including whether the Trust's investment term is extended after 31 October 2025, the performance of investment markets in which the Trust invests and other economic impacts (such as changes in monetary policy).
 Investment performance is not guaranteed and future returns may differ from past returns.
 As investment conditions change over time, past returns should not be used to predict future returns.